Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does in-house car financing work?

 In-house car financing is much like any other form of loan.
 You get a lump sum of money to purchase a vehicle and then you have to pay that back over a specific period of time (called a “term”).
-The only difference is that the financing you get will be funnelled through your dealership rather than another lender.
+The only difference is that the financing you get will be funneled through your dealership rather than another lender.

 Dealerships that offer in-house financing usually work with a private lender to get a loan on your behalf.
 Some of them will also provide financing to you directly so that they can collect the money you pay in interest and fees.

-Benefits of in-house car financing
+Pros of in-house car financing

 - Fast and convenient.
 There’s nothing easier or quicker than applying for in-house car financing and driving off the lot with your new vehicle on the same day.